nasa-jpl/ION-DTN/gh-pages/docs/ION-Quick-Start-Guide.md

 #### Method 1: Using Development Makefiles

 The ION distribution provides a set of Makefiles that does not rely on the automake system.
-This set of Makefile is by ION developer on Linux-based OS to offer more flexibility for compiling and debugging.
+This set of Makefiles is used by ION developers on Linux-based OS to offer more flexibility for compiling and debugging.

-Currently, the only actively maintained platform-specific development Makefile set is for 64-bits Linux under the "i86_48-fedora" folder in each module.
+Currently, the only actively maintained platform-specific development Makefile set is for 64-bits Linux under the "i86_64-fedora" folder in each module.
 If you choose this option, be aware of the following limitations:

 For ION 4.1.1, 4.1.2 and 4.1.3:

 - The development Makefiles are hierarchical.
-There is a top-level Makefile in the ION root directory and a set of Makefiles in the individual ION modules, under the "i86_48-fedora" subfolder.
+There is a top-level Makefile in the ION root directory and a set of Makefiles in the individual ION modules, under the "i86_64-fedora" subfolder.
 If you run `./configure` command, it will switch to the automake system and all development Makefiles will be renamed from `Makefile` to `Makefile.dev`.
   - If you used the automake system and want to revert to the development Makefiles, you should first run `make clean` and `make uninstall` to completely remove ION from the system because the two compilation method builds organizes shared libraries differently.
 Then you can either run `git stash` to restore the old Makefiles or simply pull a fresh copy of the code from the repo.
-- The development Makefiles, as they are, provides only the default compilation options  - similar to running `./configure` with no arguments.
-If you need to set specific compiler flags, you need to modify the Makefiles directly or pass a `ADD_FLAGS` argument to the `make all` command.
+- The development Makefiles, as they are, provide only the default compilation options - similar to running `./configure` with no arguments.
+If you need to set specific compiler flags, you need to modify the Makefiles directly or pass an `ADD_FLAGS` argument to the `make all` command.
 - The default directory for installation is `/usr/local/`, which usually requires sudo privilege.
 To override the installation prefix, change the value of `OPT` in the top-level Makefile of each package.

 To build using the development Makefiles, cd to the ION root directory and run: